Programs & Services

 Carriage House Lounge

-Head to the Carriage House to enjoy the big screen TV, play Wii or a board game, or lounge in the couches and chairs.
-Students can enjoy tables for studying and a pop machine.
-The Carriage House Lounge is accessible 24/7 with your student ID.
+Head to the Carriage House to enjoy the big screen TV, play Wii or a board game, or lounge on the couches and chairs.
+Students can also enjoy tables for studying and a pop machine.
+The Carriage House Lounge is accessible 24/7 with a valid student ID.

 Gateway Student Lounge

-Located in the basement of Mellon, next to the snack bar, this lounge has a computer desktop, couches, study tables, and a refrigerator.
+Located in the basement of Mellon, next to the snack bar, this lounge has couches, study tables, a refrigerator, and more.
 This is a great place to relax between classes or meet with your study group.
 This lounge is a great new place to hang out and study.

 Woodland Student Lounge